The second leg of The Organizational Triangle: Like With Like.

 It's tucked away someplace else.

-Someplace you swore you would never forget because it made so much sense to you in the moment.
+Someplace you swore you would never forget because it made so much sense to you at the moment.

 There are no shortcuts when it comes to getting and staying organized.